 Namibia's desert-dwelling elephants are facing serious threats, both nationally and internationally.
-They are one of only two populations of elephants in Africa living in a desert environment and threats to their livelihood include human – elephant conflict, mainly as a result of decreasing elephant living space due to the large numbers of humans and livestock settling in their formerly vast range-areas.
+They are one of only two populations of elephants in Africa living in a desert environment and threats to their livelihood include human – elephant conflict.
+Elephant living space is decreasing due to large numbers of humans and livestock settling in their formerly vast range-areas.

 Although desert elephants used to roam throughout most of western Namibia, their numbers were reduced to fewer than 300 by the early 1990s due to rampant poaching.
-Since then, protected under new Namibian law and merging conservation organizations, they have expanded their range from the north as far south as the Erongo Region, as well as east onto commercial farmland.
-Many of the Damara and Herero people who moved into the arid homelands of northwest Namibia are not familiar with desert elephants, and so often do not know how to react to them.
+Since then, protected under new Namibian law and merging conservation organisations, they have expanded their range from the north as far south as the Erongo Region, as well as east onto commercial farmland.
+Many of the Damara and Herero people who moved into the arid homelands of northwest Namibia are not familiar with desert elephants, and often don’t know how to react to them.

-Volunteers on this project join the staff in the vast, beautiful Namibian Wilderness and help with elephant conservation activities including tracking and monitoring, constructing walls to protect valuable water sources, as well as taking part in the education of locals as to the value of elephant conservation.
+Volunteers on this project join the staff in the vast, beautiful Namibian wilderness and help aid elephant conservation with activities such as tracking and monitoring, constructing walls to protect valuable water sources and taking part in the education of locals as to the value of elephant conservation.

 The project works in two-week blocks and you are able to stay for a minimum of two or a maximum of 12 weeks.

 Please note that you need to arrive in Swakopmund the day before the project start date and will be picked up from your accommodation the next morning to start your volunteer placement.
 Itineraries are subject to change and what follows is simply a rough guideline.